stayintarkov/SIT.Documentation/docs/source/index.rst

-Welcome to SIT Documentation!
+Welcome to Stay In Tarkov!
 ===================================

-**SIT (Stay In Tarkov)** is a Escape From Tarkov mod designed for "offline" COOP play.
+**Stay In Tarkov (SIT)** is a Escape From Tarkov mod designed for cooperative play (coop with your friends).
+SIT uses modding frameworks such as BepInEx and Single Player Tarkov (SPT) to achieve its goal.
-SIT uses the *SPT-AKI* backend server for networking.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Stay In Tarkov is currently under development by a small team of developers.
+While SIT is playable, there are many bugs, synchronization and performance issues during gameplay.
+Escape From Tarkov and Single Player Tarkov updates frequently and oftentimes, your progress must be reset.

+In other words, SIT is not a perfect replacement of the live experience. **Please keep in mind that game breaking bugs and progression issues may occur.**

 .. note::

-   This project is under active development.

-   TEST
+   SIT is NOT an attempt to provide an alternative to the live experience of Escape From Tarkov.
+The primary goal is to enable playing Escape From Tarkov with friends and AI (bots).
+Consequently, no efforts are planned to make SIT into a fully secure headless dedicated server, and it is highly unlikely that such efforts will ever be made.

 Contents
 --------